Minnesota: Energy use and production

 Minnesota produces ethanol fuel and is the first to mandate its use, a 10% mix (E10).
-In 2019 there were more than 411 service stations supplying E85 fuel, comprising 85% ethanol and 15% gasoline.
+In 2019, there were more than 411 service stations supplying E85 fuel, comprising 85% ethanol and 15% gasoline.
 A 2% biodiesel blend has been required in diesel fuel since 2005.
 Minnesota is ranked in the top ten for wind energy production.
-The state gets nearly one-fifth of all its electrical energy from wind.
+In 2018, Minnesota generated nearly one-fifth of its electrical energy from wind.

 Xcel Energy is the state's largest utility and is headquartered in the state; it is one of five investor-owned utilities.
 There are also a number of municipal utilities.
-There are also 44 electric distribution cooperatives serving retail electric consumers throughout the state.
+There are 44 electric distribution cooperatives serving retail electric consumers throughout the state.

 State taxes

-Minnesota has a progressive income tax structure; the four brackets of state income tax rates are 5.35%, 7.05%, 7.85%, and 9.85%.
-As of 2008 Minnesota was ranked 12th in the nation in per capita total state and local taxes.
-In 2008 Minnesotans paid 10.2% of their income in state and local taxes; the U.S. average was 9.7%.
-The state sales tax in Minnesota is 6.875%, but clothing, prescription drug medications and food items for home consumption are exempt.
+Minnesota has a progressive income tax structure.
+The four brackets of state income tax rates are 5.35%, 7.05%, 7.85%, and 9.85%.
+In 2025, Minnesota ranked 10th in the nation in per capita total state and local taxes.
+In 2022, Minnesotans paid 12.1% of their income in state and local taxes; the U.S. average was 11.2%.
+The state sales tax in Minnesota is 6.875%.
+Clothing, prescription drug medications and food items for home consumption are exempt.
 The state legislature may allow municipalities to institute local sales taxes and special local taxes, such as the 0.5% supplemental sales tax in Minneapolis.
 Excise taxes are levied on alcohol, tobacco, and motor fuel.
-The state imposes a use tax on items purchased elsewhere but used within Minnesota.
+The state imposes a use tax on items purchased elsewhere but used in Minnesota.
 Owners of real property in Minnesota pay property tax to their county, municipality, school district, and special taxing districts.